wy8881/voting/README.md

 2. Backend Application Fails to Start:
         Ensure that the MongoDB database service is running.
 Verify that the network connection is stable and not blocked by a firewall.
 Ensure that the database connection information in the `.env` file is accurate and correct.
 3. This project does not support Spring Framework 6+.
 If you get the error `class file has wrong version 61.0, should be 55.0` when you run VotingApplication.java, you should downgrade your Spring Framework to 5.3.x and check your Java version.
 For more information, visit https://stackoverflow.com/questions/74648576/spring-class-file-has-wrong-version-61-0-should-be-55-0.
+4. This uses JDK 21 as Development Environment.
+So that JDK 21 is strongly recommended.